bmeaut/snippets/snippets/1002_Flashcards/index.md

 You can try the application by following the link below: https://pathoflightuganda.org/flashcards/

-(Here U're able to practice different field specific vocab in romani language)
+(Here you are able to practice different field specific vocab in romani language.)

 # Experiences related to software development using AI